RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/ReleasingTor.md

       Present and imperative tense: not past.

-      'Relays', not 'servers' or 'nodes' or 'Tor relays'.
+      "Relays", not "servers" or "nodes" or "Tor relays".

+      "Onion services", not "hidden services".

       "Stop FOOing", not "Fix a bug where we would FOO".